 Chapter 5: Integer Sequences and Their Application in Learning

 To be a programmer in any language, a person needs more than information.
-There must exist the motivation of something you want to make.
+There must be a motivation for something you want to make.
 The challenge is that when you are a beginner, it can be easy to get discouraged because you won’t be making anything big or impressive to other people at the start.
 All you have to work with in most programming languages is displaying text and numbers.

 If you have the ebook edition of this book, you will be able to click the links above and learn more about these sequences.
 Either way, I will show you the code that makes printing these sequences easy. even in Assembly Language